rameshdharshini07-hue/portfolio/README.md

   <a href="profile.jpg" target="_blank">
     <img src="profile.jpg" alt="My Profile Photo">
   </a>
     <p>I am a dedicated UPSC aspirant preparing to service the nation through the Indian Administrative Service.
-My journey is driven by purpose, discipline, and a passion for public service.</p>
+My journey is driven by purpose, discipline and a passion for public service.</p>
   </section>

   <section class="strategy">